-- 2. The employee caused harm by operating a motor vehicle or other vehicle requiring license or insurance. - 3.
+- The employee acted with willful or criminal misconduct, gross negligence, recklessness, or a conscious, flagrant indifference to rights or safety of the individual harmed. - The employee caused harm by operating a motor vehicle or other vehicle requiring license or insurance. - 3.
 The employee was not properly licensed, if required, by state law for such activities. - 4.
 The employee was found by a court to have violated a federal or state civil rights law. - 5.
-The employee was under the influence of alcohol or any drug at the time of the misconduct. - 6.
-The misconduct constituted a crime of violence pursuant to 18 USC 16 or an act of terrorism for which the employee has been convicted in a court. - 7.
+The employee was under the influence of alcohol or any drug at the time of the misconduct. - The misconduct constituted a crime of violence pursuant to 18 USC 16 or an act of terrorism for which the employee has been convicted in a court. - 7.
 The misconduct involved a sexual offense for which the employee has been convicted in a court. - 8.
 The misconduct occurred during background investigations, or other actions, involved in the employee's hiring.